parmstro/rhis-builder-baremetal-init/README.md

 Fork it.
 Clone it.
 Configure it.
 Test it.
 Change it.
 Commit it.
 Create a PR.

 ***

+#### Helping out
 I know that most of you have experience with these things, but we also work with people with less experience.
-So bear with us if a lot of things that you know are spelled out.
-If you have any comments or suggestions to add to the documentation or README.md file, PRs are greatly appreciated.
-Let's share the wealth.
+So, please bear with us if a lot of items that you know are spelled out.
+If you have any comments, tips, tricks or suggestions to add to the documentation or README.md file, PRs are greatly appreciated.
+Let's share the wealth!

+If you haven't been there yet, please visit [rhis-builder-provisioner](https://github.com/parmstro/rhis-builder-provisioner) first

+***

 This repository provides multiple methods to initialize the first identity management node (idm.example.ca) and satellite (satellite.example.ca) node on baremetal with a minimal install of RHEL9.